 Despite falling over the last year, Zoom Video still has a decent net retention rate, showing us that its customers not only tend to stick around but also get increasing value from its software over time.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
 Zoom Video's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 76.6% in Q2.

 That means that for every $1 in revenue the company had $0.75 left to spend on developing new products, marketing & sales and the general administrative overhead.
 This is a good gross margin that allows companies like Zoom Video to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
 It is good to see that the gross margin is staying stable which indicates that Zoom Video is doing a good job controlling costs and is not under pressure from competition to lower prices.

 Cash Is King

 If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Zoom Video's free cash flow came in at $222 million in Q2, down 51.1% year on year.
+Zoom Video's free cash flow came in at $272.6 million in Q3, down 27.2% year on year.

 Zoom Video has generated $1.18 billion in free cash flow over the last twelve months, an impressive 27.2% of revenues.
 This robust FCF margin is a result of Zoom Video asset lite business model, scale advantages, and strong competitive positioning, and provides it the option to return capital to shareholders while still having plenty of cash to invest in the business.